MihaiHusea/Excel_data_merge_app/README.md

 4. How to Install and Run the Project:
-    -the script can be run by Pycharm or other IDE -also can be convert in .exe file
+    -the script can be run by Pycharm or other IDE -also can be converted in .exe file

 5. How to use app GUI:

-      -Load    -used for browse and load source file, in our case we name it "source_file.xlsx" -Report  -used for browse and load destination file, named "report.xlsx" -Rec     -used to generate random data in source files -Execute -used for import data from source files to final report -Delete  -used to reset data from both source files -Open Report -used to open report file
+      -Load    -used to browse and load source file, in our case we name it "source_file.xlsx" -Report  -used to browse and load destination file, named "report.xlsx" -Rec     -used to generate random data in source files -Execute -used to import data from source files to final report -Delete  -used to reset data from both source files -Open Report -used to open report file